 “I don’t know…” Master Isaac said with hesitation.
 “We’ve taken quite a hit in power since Blaze and the other POETs have left us.
 I’m not quite sure we are up for the challenge.”

-“About that, we have requested for certain members to go,” Richardson said as he grabbed a piece of paper from his draw.
-“Let’s see, it says that we would like to use Cianna Kaden, Kaela Mason, Lynx McMarne Pennie Raynhart Dimetrios Tuff and Brayden Valero.”
+“We have requested for certain members to go,” Richardson said as he grabbed a piece of paper from his drawer.
+“Let’s see, it says that we would like to use Cianna Kaden, Kaela Mason, Lynx McMarne, Pennie Raynhart, Dimetrios Tuff and Brayden Valero.”

 “That’s awfully specific,” Ray pointed out.

-“Well, it just means that these are the people that the MLC recognise their efforts.”
-Sir Richardson said.
+“Well, it just means that the MLC recognises the efforts of these people,” Sir Richardson said.

 “Come on, Master Isaac, this would be a great opportunity for us,” Lynx stated.

 “I understand that, but I’m still not so sure this is a good idea,” Master Isaac insisted.
-“I’m still not exactly with will be able to manage a task like this.”
+“I’m still not exactly sure we would be able to manage a task like this.”

-“I ensure to that you will be compensated generously,” Sir Richardson pushed.
+“I assure you that you will be compensated generously,” Sir Richardson pushed.
 “We will even pay you in advance.”

 “Well, since this involves all of you what are your personal opinions?”
 Master Isaac asked turning to them.